unnynet/unnynet-docs/eng/docs/table.md

-# Welcome to UnnyNet
+# Welcome to Balancy

 Page | Description
 -----|------------
-2|   Welcome to UnnyNet
+2|   Welcome to Balancy
 4|   How to start
 5|   Unity3D
 7|   Authorization